-Increase your candy corn plant collection by taking softwood cuttings from plants in the spring.
-Cut about 4 inches from a non-blooming stem, and insert the stem into moist potting soil.
-Place in a partially shady location, and keep constantly moist until roots develop, which takes about six weeks.
+- Place in a partially shady location, and keep constantly moist until roots develop, which takes about six weeks.

-If you live in a warm region and your candy corn plant survives from past seasons, you can propagate it by division.
+If you live in a warm region and your candy corn plant survives from past seasons, you can easily propagate it by division.
 This also rejuvenates plants that get too woody after a few years in the same location.

 - Dig around the plant and lift it out of the ground.

 - With a garden fork or shovel, split the plant into two or three pieces depending on the size of the plant clump.